 Similarly, a professional cover letter calls for professional language.
-Double check to make sure that your writing is held to the same standards as your conversation in a professional setting.
-Incorporating the right keywords in your resume and cover letter is vital to get your application to the human eye.
+Double-check to verify that your writing is held to the same standards as your conversation in a professional setting.
+Incorporating the right keywords in your resume and cover letter is vital to move your job application to the human eye.

 6) Be Specific and Write Authoritatively

 In your cover letter, state exactly what you intend to do and how you plan to accomplish your goals.
-You know yourself the best which should allow you to write with conviction.
-Communicate your career accomplishments and the strong self-knowledge of the kind of educational leader who is ready to step into a principal’s chair.
+You know yourself the best, which should allow you to write with conviction.
+Communicate your career accomplishments and the strong self-knowledge of the kind of educational leader ready to step into a principal’s chair.

 7) Close With Your Details

 Express your interest in an interview at the institution’s convenience.
-Remind the reader you have attached your resume and other required documents, and sign your name with a blue pen.
-If you are submitting an application online, you can always print and sign your cover letter and scan the signed copy, or you can create a file with an image of your signature.
+Remind the reader you have attached your resume and other required documents, and sign your name.
+If you apply online, you can use an electronic signature.